 Research Service for External Clients

-Librarians at the Law Library provide assistance with legal research services for external clients; however, they do not give legal advice.
-External clients who require legal advice are advised to consult a lawyer, the Kingston Community Legal Clinic ((613) 541-0777) or Legal Aid at Queen's ((613) 533-2102).
+Librarians at the Law Library provide assistance with legal research services for anyone; however, they do not give legal advice.
+People who require legal advice are advised to consult a lawyer, the Kingston Community Legal Clinic ((613) 541-0777) or Legal Aid at Queen's ((613) 533-2102).
 The Law Society of Upper Canada also offers a lawyer referral service.

 There is a freely accessible legal research manual on the Law Library home page.